 Online Community of Inquiry

 Designing for a community of inquiry (COI) loop will address the Ignatian principles of teaching to the whole person.
-A COI exists when you have social presence, cognitive presence, and teacher presence.
+A COI exists when you have social presence, cognitive presence, and teaching presence.
 These are essential elements to the communication loop for an online COI (Garrison, Anderson, & Archer, 2000).
-This means that learners in an online environment are involved in activities that are cognitively challenging, are able to interact with their classmates, and that the teacher is present in some way through words (e.g., text-based discussion), voice (e.g., podcasts), or person (e.g., webcast).
+This means that learners in an online environment are involved in activities that are cognitively challenging, are able to interact with their classmates, and that teaching is present in some way through words (e.g., text-based discussion), voice (e.g., podcasts), or person (e.g., webcast).
+The teaching can be delivered by student moderators or the instructor.

 Bernard et al. (2009) conducted a meta-analysis of 74 online course interactions and found substantive research outcomes indicating the positive effect on learning when online educators build these types of interactions into their courses: student-student, student-teacher, and student-content.
 These interaction treatments (ITs) were defined as the environments and not the actual behaviors that occur within them.
 Through ID processes, one can design and develop these types of environments for distance education.
 Table 1 displays the main components of a Jesuit education, COI, and ITs, and their interrelationships.